maciejzettt/maciejzettt/README.md

 - 👋 Hi, I’m @maciejzettt
+- ⚗️ I'm an academic teacher at AMU, Poznan, Poland
-- 👀 I’m interested in becoming a web developer
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning React/Next.js
+- 🌱 I’m currently much into Svelte
 - 💞️ I’m looking to collaborate with people willing to introduce me to some valuable concepts
 - 📫 How to reach me?
 Just write: maciejzetor@gmail.com